-You can now recycle cartons in your mixed recycling container (blue bags, boxes or baskets) as well as by placing them in mixed recycling bins and the 60+ cans/plastic bottle bins across the city.
+You can now recycle cartons in your mixed recycling container (blue bags, boxes or baskets) as well as by placing them in mixed recycling bins and the 60 or more cans/plastic bottle bins across the city.

-Or you can bring them to the mobile recycling centre.
+You can also bring them to the mobile recycling centres.

 Remember to rinse and squash your cartons, and screw the lids back on before recycling.

 The cartons will be sorted from the other items at the Materials Recycling Facility.